Mutual Coupling in Continuous Aperture Arrays: Physical Modeling and Beamforming Design: Conclusions

 \section{Conclusions}

 This paper has developed a general physical model for mutual coupling in CAPAs, incorporating both polarization and surface dissipation loss.
 A primary finding is that polarization creates anisotropic coupling, meaning the coupling effect is direction-dependent.
 This discovery invalidates the conventional half-wavelength-spacing rule used in simpler models to eliminate coupling.
 Based on the proposed coupling model, the beamforming design was studied, where two methods were proposed to handle the difficulty of inverting the coupling kernel.
-The paper also extended the this continuous mutual coupling model to SPDAs.
+The paper also extended the continuous mutual coupling model to SPDAs.
 Numerical results confirm that the performance of coupled SPDAs correctly converges to the CAPA limit as antenna spacing decreases.
 In contrast, uncoupled models are shown to violate physics, predicting unbounded array gain at small spacing.
 Furthermore, the analysis reveals that the coupled beampattern exhibits higher directivity than the uncoupled case, a phenomenon known as superdirectivity.

-This paper has primarily focused on unpolarized and single-user CAPA systems.
+This paper has primarily focused on uni-polarized and single-user CAPA systems.
+Although the underlying mutual coupling model is developed in a general tri-polarized form, the explicit beamforming design and numerical evaluation have been specialized to a fixed uni-polarized setting for analytical tractability.
 Several promising future research directions can be identified as follows: \begin{itemize} \item \emph{Multi-Polarization Beamforming:} The paper develops the general tri-polarized coupling kernel but focuses the beamforming design on the uni-polarized case.
 Future work could extend the optimization framework to dual-polarized or tri-polarized systems to address the inter-polarization mutual coupling and fully exploit polarization diversity.

 \item \emph{Multi-User Design:} The proposed beamforming design targets a single receiver.
 A significant extension would be to address the multi-user scenario, developing beamforming solutions that manage inter-user interference in the presence of the complex coupling model.